KiyPhi/Song-Sorter/README.md

 **Q: What happens if I close the browser?
 Is my progress saved automatically?**

 A: No, progress is **not** saved automatically.
-You must remember to click "Export Progress" to save your session before closing the browser tab.
+You must remember to click "Export Progress" to save your session before closing or refreshing the tab.
+If you try to close or refresh the tab after making a choice, your browser will show a warning; this is your reminder that you have unsaved progress that needs to be exported.

 **Q: I'm sorting a huge list.
 Why is the "Export Progress" file so big?**